 The vast majority of people do not know the difference between a buyer’s representative and a real estate agent.
 Simply put, a buyer’s representative is a real estate agent who wishes to focus solely on the interests of buyers, by continuing their education to provide excellent buyer representation and becoming ABR certified.
 However, being a buyer’s representative is so much more than continuing education, as illustrated from the following story, by Fatima Khokhar, Naples Meridian’s premier buyer representative:

-About one and a half years ago, I met a couple through some dear friends who were looking for real estate property in Naples.
+I met a couple through some dear friends who were looking for real estate property in Naples.
 They were not quite ready to retire, but wanted to invest in a property that was a good value proposition and a place where their family could enjoy the culture, atmosphere, and the coastal views that Naples offers.

 Our first meeting was like a good first date, very informative and a lot of laughs.
 Based on our conversation we set out on a brief tour of available options to get a firm perspective of what they were seeking in a property.
 We soon realized that the properties we were looking at were not only above their price point, but also not quite what they had envisioned.
 Buyers often need to spend time “on the ground” visiting properties that they believe they want in order to understand that their parameters need to be expanded or refined.